Wendy’s admits its fries were terrible

 Wendy’s has announced its new and improved side, call the Hot & Crispy Fry.

-The potato-based fast food staple is designed to keep the heat in and the crunch on to cater to the growing number of people getting Wendy’s meals and snacks at a drive-thru or via a delivery service, according to the Dublin, Ohio-based chain.
+The potato-based fast-food staple is designed to keep the heat in and the crunch on to cater to the growing number of people getting Wendy’s meals and snacks at a drive-through or via a delivery service, according to the Dublin, Ohio-based chain.
 The latter is accomplished by what Wendy’s calls a “whisper” of coating.

 The extra attention to this caloric extra isn’t surprising, because the fast-food giant says fries are among its best-selling menu items.